10,000 BTU Portable Air Conditioners

 Units are listed from highest SACC down to lowest SACC.

-Note how even the most efficient 10,000 BTU units still lose 3,500 BTUs when accounting for heat added by ducting and infiltration air at 83 and 95° F.
+Note how even the most efficient 10,000 BTU unit still loses 3,000 BTUs when accounting for heat added by ducting and infiltration air at 83 and 95° F.

-The most inefficient units lose almost half of their total BTUs to these inefficiencies under the conditions outlined in calculating SACC.
+The most inefficient unit loses almost half of its total BTUs to these inefficiencies under the conditions outlined for calculating SACC.

 We see similar trends in other size classes.